Willy-JL/F95Checker/README.md

 ## FAQ:

+- **How do I use this tool?** and **How do the versions and checkboxes work?**

+  After you have installed it using the instructions above, the day-to-day usage is quite simple.
+You need to **add the games you want to track** (more on this below) and every once in a while you **hit the big `Refresh!` button to check for updates** of your games.
+Each game has 2 main checkboxes, the `Installed / Downloaded` box and the `Played / Finished` box; this should be quite intuitive: if you have a game installed / downloaded on your system, mark it as installed, and once you have finished playing the content for that version mark it as played / finished. **When a game receives an update you will get a popup about it at the end of the refresh.** If the name changes (the game has been renamed by the developer) or its status changed (e.g. from normal to abandoned) you will get a popup about it.
+If a version number change is detected, however, along with the update popup you will have a few other changes: the played checkbox will be deselected (a new version usually means more content is available) and (if you had marked it as installed) the installed checkbox will be half selected.
+This is because the tool remembers what version you had marked as installed, so if a new version is available it will show you that you still have it installed, just not on the latest version.
+There will also be an `Update Available` marker next to the game's name.
+The version number text will also reflect this, showing both the installed version and the latest version with the appropriate icons.
+In this state you can then click the installed checkbox to mark the latest version as installed.

+- **How do I add games to the tool?**

+  There are quite a few ways:

+  - Open the thread in a browser, copy the URL, paste it in the tool's bottom textbox and click `Add!`
+  - Type a name in the bottombar, press enter and select from the options (this uses F95Zone's quicksearch)
+  - Using the browser extension (more info above)
+  - Using the `Manage > Import` section in the settings sidebar:
+    - Thread links to paste multiple links at once
+    - F95 bookmarks and watched threads to add the pages you saved on your F95Zone account
+    - Browser bookmarks to import the bookmarks you saved in your browser
+    - URL shortcut file for Windows web shortcut files

+      (For the last 2 you can drag the files into the tool window)

+  After adding the games make sure to refresh atleast once to fetch all the game information!

 - **Can you make it download game updates?** and **Can you make it detect my game folders?**

   The main reason I decided to make this tool is because all the other alternatives were, in my opinion, too complicated to setup and did way more than what I wanted / needed.
 Most of this overhead I believe comes from trying to manage your game folders and files on disk, which introduces SO much complexity and room for error.
 That is what brought me to making my own program, which will NEVER download updates, manage your folders and so on. **F95Checker is not a tool that manages your games, it is a tool that helps you manage your games yourself.**